The Madness of King Scar: Background

 "The Madness of King Scar" is one of three original songs that Elton John and Tim Rice had added for the musical adaptation of Disney's 1994 animated film The Lion King.
 John had composed the music while Rice wrote the lyrics; the title is a reference to the 1994 film The Madness of King George.
 Created to further elaborate the storyline, it is one of two new tracks that feature the character Nala, along with "Shadowland".
 In the original film, she had only performed in a supporting role in the song "Can You Feel the Love Tonight".

 The song was inspired by a planned reprise of "Be Prepared" that was storyboarded for the original film, but was ultimately cut from the final version.
 Smosh's Mikey McCollor wrote that it was removed from the film for being "so creepy", primarily due to Scar's sexual comments toward Nala.
 Echoing McCollor's comments, io9's Lauren Davis described Scar's interactions with Nala as creepy, and Moviepilot's Olivia van der Will attributed the exclusion of the song to its lyrics' reference to sexuality.
 Matthew Roulette of TheFW believes that the scene was abandoned because of the characters' significant age difference.

+Over the years, several changes have been made to the musical in the interest of streamlining its complex backstage logistics.
+Part of this effort was trimming "The Madness of King Scar" down to a shorter length, removing the middle verse where Scar sees Mufasa’s ghost.
+The removal of Scar’s internal perspective resulted in a significant change to the song’s tone, with the current version of the song being less sympathetic to Scar and more focused on the external impact of his actions.

-In later productions of the musical, "The Madness of King Scar" was cut down to a shorter length, before it was fully removed altogether.
-However it was included on the cast album for the musical, which was released on 1 January 1997.
-The song included the show's original members Heather Headley, Geoff Hoyle, Tracy Nicole Chapman, Stanley Wayne Mathis, Kevin Cahoon, and John Vickery; Vickery had played the role of Scar for the official recording.
+The full original version is included on the cast album for the musical, which was released on 1 January 1997.
+The recording of the song includes the show's original members Heather Headley, Geoff Hoyle, Tracy Nicole Chapman, Stanley Wayne Mathis, Kevin Cahoon, and John Vickery; Vickery had played the role of Scar for the official recording.
 The song was also featured on albums for the musical's Mexican and Madrid productions.